Early Childhood Studies BA (Hons)

 Course overview

 Working with young children can be hugely rewarding and a great deal of fun but it can also be very challenging.
-Our Early Childhood Studies BA (Hons) will help you develop the skills, knowledge and qualities needed to deliver a high standard of professional practice in the workplace and open up a variety of career options within the early childhood sector.
+Our BA (Hons) Early Childhood Studies degree will help you develop the practical skills, knowledge and qualities needed to deliver a high standard of professional practice in the workplace and open up a variety of career options within the early childhood sector.

 It is a mandatory requirement to take a practical placement as part of this course.
 If you are already working in an Early Years (0-8 years) setting then this can be incorporated into your work, otherwise you will need to secure a placement.
 It’s a great chance to get hands-on experience in early years and education.

-Throughout your studies you will have the opportunity to work towards the Early Childhood Graduate Practitioner competencies as a separate award, through placement experience.
-This qualification will make you workplace ready with Early Years Foundation Stage (EYFS) when you graduate.
+Throughout your studies you will complete the Early Childhood Graduate Practitioner competencies.
+This qualification will make you workplace ready with the Early Years Foundation Stage (EYFS) when you graduate.

 You'll also have the opportunity to join our online research groups and other online education events.